Scarabaeus1031/NEXAH/RESEARCH/FINDINGS/core_findings.md

 # 🧠 Final Statement

-The system is best described as:
+The system can be described as:

 > a structured dynamical field with:
 >